Sometimes it just doesn’t click between the two of you. It’s a fact of life and love and relationships… But then you’re faced with a problem.

-“Claire, If you’ve used an online dating service, and after a first date with someone who was nice but whom you’re uninterested/attracted to, what is the polite way to let them know?
+“Claire, after a first date with someone who was nice but whom you’re uninterested/attracted to, what is the polite way to let them know?
 A text, saying what?
 Are you obligated to say anything after one date?
 I don’t want to be rude or have karma return the favor.

 I asked friends and I got,”If it’s only been one date, you can just ignore them,” which felt unkind and I wasn’t thinking I’d like to be ignored if it was me.
 I also heard to “Tell them you’re taking a break from dating, delete their profile so they can’t tell your profile is still open and block their number so you don’t hear from them again,” which seemed excessive!

 I just started dating again after a long relationship, and going out now regularly and this part of dating (figuring out how to decline a second date) is giving me quite a bit of anxiety.” – Jillian

 Hi, Jillian.
 If you’ve only had one date, I think it’s fine to simply decline another next date; most guys will get the drift.

 But if you do feel like you need to get a persistent caller off your list, use one of the simple scripts below to let him know you’re not interested.

 But FIRST, Choose the RIGHT method for your break-up communication

 1. Text message or email (only 1 or 2 dates)

 It’s okay to do this by text or email if you’re still relatively early in the relationship; it’s informal, and allows the other person some privacy and dignity.